ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR007-dependency-injection.md

 root](https://blog.ploeh.dk/2011/07/28/CompositionRoot) -- through a service
 locator.
 Conceptually, the environment is a mediator between core and the outside world.
-That mediation happens though a set of instantiated services is an implementation detail.
+That mediation happens though a set of instantiated services is an implementation detail in the same way that an operating system doesn't access hardware through dependency injection.

 ### Comparison to Wlaschin book

-While Wlaschin's example doesn't have an explicit environment, it still has to combine depedencies (the many functions).
+While Wlaschin's example doesn't contain an explicit environment, it still has to combine dependencies (the many functions).
 It just happens more free floating in code.

 ## Decision